aws/aws-cdk-rfcs/0000-template.md

+---
-- Feature Name: (fill me in with a unique identifier, my-awesome-feature)
-- Start Date: (fill me in with today's date, YYYY-MM-DD)
-- RFC PR: (leave this empty)
+feature name: (fill me in with a unique identifier, my-awesome-feature) start date: (fill me in with today's date, YYYY-MM-DD) rfc pr: (leave this empty) related issue: (tracking issue number)
-- Related Issue: (leave this empty)
+---

 # Summary

-Brief explanation of the feature.
+Brief description of the feature.

 # Motivation